larytet/MyPerfectThings/low-cost-herd-monitor.md

 The registration device (a repeater or a final destination) maps the signal, forwards the alarm using light or any mobile network.

+Pricing:

+* Ongoing maintenance costs should be below 1-2% of the small herd sale price - under $100/year.
+* Initial cost should be below 1-2% of the initial business spendings

 Quesiton:

 * Typical weather conditions?
 * Is the topogrpahy mostly flat?
 * What is a typical distance between herds?
-* Size of the area  occupied by the herd - can be 10s of miles, this one is a hard to crack issue
+* Size of the area  occupied by the herd? can be 10s of miles, this one is a hard to crack issue
 * Number of animals in a herd?
+100s to 1000s